TLA+ is easy if you know how to abstract

 Weak/Strong fairness

 This is an advanced concept, but it is good to be at least aware of it.
-After publishing, I've edited my initial take on this section as recommended by Professor Michel Charpentier (check the Revisions section).
+After publishing, I've updated on this section as recommended by Professor Michel Charpentier, for which I am truly grateful.

 If the process you're modeling is not "unfair", you can declare the available set of actions as weakly fair.
 A weakly fair system ensures that if we have a state change that would lead to making progress, this state change will be taken at least once.